herozxb/xHacking/README.md

 It will create a copy of the Roller Coaster Tycoon executable file, and it will not modify the original executable, so you needn't worry about breaking your base installation.

+# Ghidra use case
+* Get the algorithm
+* path the parameter of the function

 # Video Tutorial
 For a full walkthrough of how this patch was created, and a general introduction to reverse engineering and game patching, see the accompanying video: